coq/coq/doc/sphinx/language/gallina-extensions.rst

 Printing nested patterns
 +++++++++++++++++++++++++

-.. opt:: Printing Matching
+.. flag:: Printing Matching

-The Calculus of Inductive Constructions knows pattern-matching only over simple patterns.
-It is however convenient to re-factorize nested pattern-matching into a single pattern-matching over a nested pattern.
+   The Calculus of Inductive Constructions knows pattern matching only over simple patterns.
+It is however convenient to re-factorize nested pattern matching into a single pattern matching over a nested pattern.

    When this option is on (default), |Coq|’s printer tries to do such limited re-factorization.
-Turning it off tells |Coq| to print only simple pattern-matching problems in the same way as the |Coq| kernel handles them.
+   Turning it off tells |Coq| to print only simple pattern matching problems in the same way as the |Coq| kernel handles them.

 Factorization of clauses with same right-hand side
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-.. opt:: Printing Factorizable Match Patterns
+.. flag:: Printing Factorizable Match Patterns

    When several patterns share the same right-hand side, it is additionally possible to share the clauses using disjunctive patterns.
 Assuming that the printing matching mode is on, this option (on by default) tells |Coq|'s printer to try to do this kind of factorization.

 Use of a default clause
 +++++++++++++++++++++++

-.. opt:: Printing Allow Default Clause
+.. flag:: Printing Allow Match Default Clause

    When several patterns share the same right-hand side which do not depend on the arguments of the patterns, yet an extra factorization is possible: the disjunction of patterns can be replaced with a `_` default clause.
 Assuming that the printing matching mode and the factorization mode are on, this option (on by default) tells |Coq|'s printer to use a default clause when relevant.

 Printing of wildcard patterns
 ++++++++++++++++++++++++++++++

-.. opt:: Printing Wildcard
+.. flag:: Printing Wildcard

-Some variables in a pattern may not occur in the right-hand side of the pattern-matching clause.
-When this option is on (default), the variables having no occurrences in the right-hand side of the pattern-matching clause are just printed using the wildcard symbol “_”.
+   Some variables in a pattern may not occur in the right-hand side of the pattern matching clause.
+When this option is on (default), the variables having no occurrences in the right-hand side of the pattern matching clause are just printed using the wildcard symbol “_”.

 Printing of the elimination predicate
 +++++++++++++++++++++++++++++++++++++

-.. opt:: Printing Synth
+.. flag:: Printing Synth

    In most of the cases, the type of the result of a matched term is mechanically synthesizable.
 Especially, if the result type does not depend of the matched term.
 When this option is on (default), the result type is not printed when |Coq| knows that it can re- synthesize it.

 Printing matching on irrefutable patterns
 ++++++++++++++++++++++++++++++++++++++++++

-If an inductive type has just one constructor, pattern-matching can be written using the first destructuring let syntax.
+If an inductive type has just one constructor, pattern matching can be written using the first destructuring let syntax.

-.. cmd:: Add Printing Let @ident

-   This adds `ident` to the list of inductive types for which pattern-matching is written using a let expression.

-.. cmd:: Remove Printing Let @ident

-   This removes ident from this list.
-Note that removing an inductive type from this list has an impact only for pattern-matching written using :g:`match`.
-Pattern-matching explicitly written using a destructuring :g:`let` are not impacted.

-.. cmd:: Test Printing Let for @ident
+.. table:: Printing Let @qualid

-   This tells if `ident` belongs to the list.

-.. cmd:: Print Table Printing Let
+   :name: Printing Let

-   This prints the list of inductive types for which pattern-matching is written using a let expression.
+   Specifies a set of qualids for which pattern matching is displayed using a let expression.

-   The list of inductive types for which pattern-matching is written using a :g:`let` expression is managed synchronously.
-This means that it is sensitive to the command ``Reset``.
+   Note that this only applies to pattern matching instances entered with :g:`match`.
+   It doesn't affect pattern matching explicitly entered with a destructuring :g:`let`.
+   Use the :cmd:`Add @table` and :cmd:`Remove @table` commands to update this set.

 Printing matching on booleans
 +++++++++++++++++++++++++++++

-If an inductive type is isomorphic to the boolean type, pattern-matching can be written using ``if`` … ``then`` … ``else`` …:
+If an inductive type is isomorphic to the boolean type, pattern matching can be written using ``if`` … ``then`` … ``else`` ….
+This table controls which types are written this way:

-.. cmd:: Add Printing If @ident

-   This adds ident to the list of inductive types for which pattern-matching is written using an if expression.

-.. cmd:: Remove Printing If @ident

-   This removes ident from this list.

-.. cmd:: Test Printing If for @ident
+.. table:: Printing If @qualid

-   This tells if ident belongs to the list.

-.. cmd:: Print Table Printing If
+   :name: Printing If

-   This prints the list of inductive types for which pattern-matching is written using an if expression.

-The list of inductive types for which pattern-matching is written using an ``if`` expression is managed synchronously.
-This means that it is sensitive to the command ``Reset``.
+   Specifies a set of qualids for which pattern matching is displayed using ``if`` … ``then`` … ``else`` ….
+Use the :cmd:`Add @table` and :cmd:`Remove @table` commands to update this set.

 This example emphasizes what the printing options offer.